SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 * The two sections below show:
   * **What you'll be paying** - the amount you will be paying once your plan renews
   * **Amount due today** - the amount you will need to pay instantly to increase your license number
-    * This number will show the necessary payment based on the price of the added licenses; you will not be charged for the licenses you already purchased
+    * This number will show the necessary payment based on the price of the added licenses; you will not be charged for the licenses you have already purchased
 * Click **Confirm (2)** to finalize your selection and proceed with your payment

 ![Syskit Point Subscription - Increased Users Licenses - Finalized](../.gitbook/assets/syskit-point-cloud-licensing\_users-licenses.png)